 Because flexibility was deemed necessary to meet the needs of a wide variety of new use cases, the time-frequency grid must accommodate different numerologies µ (from 0 to 4), corresponding to the subcarrier spacing (SCS) of OFDM symbols.
 Numerology 0 refers to a subcarrier spacing of 15 kHz (same as LTE).
 Numerology 1,2,3 and 4 correspond respectively to 30 kHz, 60 kHz, 120 kHz, and 240 kHz), resulting in different slot durations (the number of OFDM symbols in a slot is kept constant at 14).
 Table 1 summarizes the numerology.
 With this flexibility, the NR frame design can accommodate low latency traffic (using very short slot durations), as well as variety of frequency bands (the higher the frequency, the higher the SCS).

-4G LTE protocol has two main frame structures to deal with: FDD and TDD.
-In contrast, 5G NR has 56 slot formats currently defined’ they operate in either duplex mode, FDD, TDD, or even in self-contained slots that contain downlink and uplink symbols.
+4G LTE protocol has two main frame structures: FDD and TDD.
+In contrast, 5G NR has 56 slot formats currently defined that operate in either duplex mode, FDD, TDD, or even in self-contained slots that contain downlink and uplink symbols.
 Such self-contained slots enable fast communication on the air interface, minimizing the transmission time interval (TTI).

 Beamforming shows another difference.
 In 5G NR, all signals are beamformed, which provides better reach and limits the overhead (pilots are transmitted only when needed).
 The pilot structure is flexible, allowing adaptation to the channel characteristics.
 Front-loaded pilots let channel estimation occur first, and then demodulate received data symbols on the fly, for faster demodulation.